eernstg/typer/README.md

 }
 ```

-Other than that, you can use an instance of `TypeHelper<T>` for any type
+Other than that, we can use an instance of `TypeHelper<T>` for any type
-`T` that you can denote, and this will do more than a `Type` can do.
+`T` that we can denote, and this will do more than a `Type` can do.

 In particular, `TypeHelper` has support for the relational operators
 `<`, `<=`, `>`, and `>=`.
 They will determine whether one `TypeHelper`